 u3as have been sharing ideas with each other and coming up with resources to help the movement retain and recruit members during this time and beyond.
 This new series hosts a resources toolkit for u3a members to use when needed.
 There will be more resources going up over the coming weeks.

-This toolkit is intended for use by your committee and any sub-committee or team that you set up to recruit new members.
-The purpose of the toolkit is to provide your u3a with some tools to assist you in your efforts to recruit new members.
+This toolkit is intended for use by your committee and any sub-committee or team that you set up.
+The purpose of the toolkit is to provide you and your u3a with tools to assist you in your efforts to retain your current members and recruit new members.

 2. Recruiting and promoting

 The list of tools and its intended audience is set out in the Contents section below.
 The Toolkit is quite large, You won’t necessarily find that every tool is useful to your u3a.
 That’s fine.
 At the risk of stating the obvious, you don’t have to use every tool.
 We hope you will use and give us feedback on the tools most relevant to your own recruitment project.

 Two of the tools are described as Swap Shops.
 One is about retaining your current members.
 The other focusses on recruiting new members.
 They are different from the other tools in that they are designed to facilitate the exchange of experiences and ideas between u3as.
 Between them, the Swap Shops provide vivid examples of u3as which are doing almost all of the things which are suggested in the How to guides.
 They are very practical and, of course, they demonstrate one of the enduring strengths of our movement: there are lots of different ways of doing things.